edwin-niwaha/sponsorship_mis/README.md

 # PERPETUAL-SMS PROJECT
-_A sponsorship management web application developed in Django and React Js_
+_A sponsorship management web application developed in Django_

 ## Requirements
 Make sure you have python and Node js installed on your system: